Choosing the right AFC tech

 Three key considerations

-The range of technology solutions targeted at Anti-Financial Crime (AFC) processes in banks is constantly growing – and with it, the promise to solve all of a financial crime investigations team’s challenges.
+The range of technology solutions targeted at Anti-Financial Crime (AFC) processes in banks is constantly growing.
+With it come more promises to solve all of a financial crime investigations team’s challenges.
 Identifying the most useful solution amongst hundreds of products with similar messaging is difficult.
 Here are three considerations that may help potential technology buyers work out what solution suits their organisation best.

 Focus on outcomes

-The emphasis on AI and automation as a key consideration when choosing AFC tech has grown in recent years, with many organisations offering AI-driven platforms that promise to transform an FI’s capabilities.
+AI and automation have become key considerations in recent years.
+Many AI-driven platforms promise to transform an FI’s ability to stop financial crime.
 These promises are alluring, but the quality of the outcomes they produce is dependent on the application they’re intended for.
 Where AI is part of a regulated process, such as sanctions screening or transaction monitoring, it can be used to improve efficiency.
 However, in a complex investigation scenario, AI cannot currently replace the nuance and expertise of the investigator.

 If AI is not a catch-all solution, then what can improve efficiency and effectiveness in AFC investigations?
 Part of the answer is the Intelligent Automation (IA) approach.
-Intelligent Automation allows investigations teams to make the most of their existing capability by automating manual processes such as data collection, while letting the investigator decide the direction and focus of the investigation.
-By introducing IA, investigators can get the best of both worlds: a more efficient investigation where effectiveness is also maximised.
+Intelligent Automation allows investigations teams to make the most of their existing capability by automating manual processes such as data collection.
+The investigator can then use their nuance and experience to decide the direction and focus of the investigation.
+Through IA, investigators can get the best of both worlds: a more efficient investigation where effectiveness is also maximised.

 New call-to-action